 So there we were.
-A couple months along into my wife’s pregnancy (mind you this is pregnancy numero uno for our marriage).
-Also let me inform you that there is no better relationship testing/trying/building exercise a couple can go through (as if you didn’t know this already).
-From weird cravings green beans out of a can to me being “wrong” when I compliment how cute my wife looked on a particular morning, you can say we have never been closer.
+A couple of months along into my wife’s pregnancy (mind you this is pregnancy numero uno for our marriage).
+Also, let me inform you that there is no better relationship testing/trying/building exercise a couple can go through (as if you didn’t know this already).
+From weird cravings for green beans out of a can to me being “wrong” when I compliment how cute my wife looked on a particular morning, you can say we have never been closer.

 All kidding aside, Melanie’s pregnancy went actually pretty well (woot!).
 She was nauseous here and there, but only threw up once or twice (double woot!).
 She was healthy/strong, and she never really complained all that much.

 But there was one thing that loomed over us for the last 3 months of Melanie’s pregnancy that always kept us up at night…